Klipper3d/klipper/docs/Debugging.md

 finalize_config crc=0
 ```

-The test was last run on commit `d8225642` with gcc version
+The test was last run on commit `67278a6d` with gcc version
-`arm-none-eabi-gcc (4.8.4-1+11-1) 4.8.4 20141219 (release)`.
-The best
+`arm-none-eabi-gcc (Fedora 7.1.0-5.fc27) 7.1.0`.
+The best single
-single stepper result is `SET ticks 249`, the best dual stepper result
+stepper result is `SET ticks 250`, the best dual stepper result is
-is `SET ticks 220`, and the best three stepper result is `SET ticks
+`SET ticks 205`, and the best three stepper result is `SET ticks 317`.
-374`.

 ### Duet Wifi step rate benchmark ###